FreemanX/ATM-SS-Proj/README.md

 	"public void doCDCheckInventory()":
 	when a withdraw is complete the ATM needs to check its cash inventory.
 	Is it automatically done?
 Currently, I am calling it after the cash get ejected.

+## Notice
+There is a "mistake" in BAMSHandler.java, line 134.
+"toAcc=" should be "&toAcc=", whenever you try to use the transfer method, append a "&" behind the cred.

+e.g

+handler.transfer(cardNo, cred + "&", accNo, toAcc, amount)